dannyylam/Hospital-Management-System/README.md

-# Hotel_Management_System
+# Hospital_Management_System
-Hotel Management System web application using Java, MySQL, FXML, JavaFX
+Hospital Management System web application using Java, MySQL, FXML, JavaFX
 <img src="Output_Screenshots/Screen Shot 2019-06-09 at 11.49.26 PM.png">

 Register as a new user.
 Enter your username, password, and email.